-Convert OBJ to STL Online — Free 3D Printing Ready
+Convert OBJ to STL — Free Browser Tool for 3D Printing

-Drag OBJ file here, or click to upload
+Drag OBJ file here (with MTL & textures), or upload a ZIP

 3D Printing Considerations

-OBJ files may not have explicit unit definitions.
+OBJ files don't have a required unit definition — the spec leaves it up to the application.
 Most slicers assume STL is in millimeters.
-If your model appears too large or too small, scale in your slicer.
-3D printers require watertight meshes -- no holes, no inverted normals, no self-intersecting geometry.
-If your OBJ has non-manifold geometry, use Blender's 3D Print Toolbox, Meshmixer, or Netfabb to repair.
+If your model appears 1000× too large or 0.001× too small after import, that's a unit mismatch (the OBJ was probably in meters or inches).
+Fix it by scaling in your slicer rather than re-exporting.
+3D printers need watertight meshes — no holes, no inverted normals, no self-intersecting geometry.
+If your OBJ has these issues, the STL will too.
+Check with your slicer's mesh analysis tools before printing.
+Blender's 3D Print Toolbox, Meshmixer's Inspector, and Netfabb Online are the most reliable free repair options.

 OBJ vs STL: Quick Comparison